 3. Coursework: Students must complete four theory-intensive graduate seminars of their choice, at least one of which (3 credit hours) must be outside their home department.
 Students must submit to the Center for approval a syllabus for each theory-intensive course, and they may do so at any time during a three-year period that begins with their acceptance into the program.
 The Center recommends, however, that students interested in applying for the certificate seek approval for courses as they are taken.
 A full list of approved courses is available in the General Announcements, and students may petition for approval of a course not listed there.
 Each course must be completed with a grade of at least B-, and required core courses for other graduate degree or certificate programs, such as English 600 or SWGS 501, may not count toward the total of four courses.
 Elective courses used to fulfill requirements for other graduate degree or certificate programs at Rice may count toward the total of four courses.
 Transfer credit from other programs will not be accepted.

 4. Colloquium: The 3CT Annual Colloquium consists of two modules: a lecture and seminar given by a visiting scholar in the Spring semester and a second lecture/seminar module in the Fall semester.
 Students need not complete the module consecutive semesters, but must complete two modules within three years of date of acceptance into the program.

-Certificate: After students have completed all of these requirements within three years from the date of acceptance into the program, they will be awarded the Certificate upon completion of the degree program in their home department.
+5. Certificate: After students have completed all of these requirements, they will be awarded the certificate upon completion of the degree program in their home department.